1. ELECTRICS / BOILER SECTION

 Portafilters (Group Handles or pf's):

-- These are the brass handles in which coffee is made.
+- These are the brass/stainless steel handles in which ground coffee is placed before extraction.

 - Single, refers to a portafilter with a single spout and basket.